dies, di-, die-, -diem, diurn-

 3. Descriptive of being very bad, poor, or disaster: The drama that was presented turned out to be a dismal failure.
 4. Etymology: from Latin dies mali, "evil days"; via Anglo-Norman dis mal; literally "evil days"; used to indicate two days in each month that, according to ancient superstitions, were supposed to be unfortunate or unlucky days.

 The term dismal became known as being a day of "gloom" and "calamity".

-Humans as diurnal creatures
+Humans are primarily diurnal creatures

-If humans were really at home under the light of the moon and stars, they would go into the darkness happily and the midnight world would be visible just as it is to the vast numbers of nocturnal species on the Earth.
+If people were really at home under the light of the moon and stars, they would go into the darkness happily and the midnight world would be visible just as it is to the vast numbers of nocturnal species on the Earth.